JoanZ0019/s4b_RNA_sequencing2/README.md

 |---|---|---|---|

 ### Description
-`quality_check` is a first essential step in bioinformatics analysis of RNA-Seq data because sequencing errors and contaminations may be introduced into the raw data during the library preparation, sequencing and base calling steps.
+Quality check is a first essential step in bioinformatics analysis of RNA-Seq data because sequencing errors and contaminations may be introduced into the raw data during the library preparation, sequencing and base calling steps.
+The purpose of `FASTQC-raw` is to check the quality of the reads as well as to identify the adaptor type used for sequencing.
 This function needs to load `fastqc` module.
 ### Usage

 Running the `FASTQC-raw` function requires an output path.